 Send it with the patient upon transfer...or ideally a few hours in advance.
 Also include a visit summary, med rec list, labs, etc. And send everything to the facility's pharmacy if able.

-Help close communication gaps by promoting verbal handoffs.
-Encourage admin to evaluate whether EHR read-only access can be given to local facilities.
+Help close communication gaps by trying to give verbal handoffs.
+Encourage admin to evaluate whether EHR readonly access can be given to local facilities.

 Also share care plans with patients and family advocates...and the outpatient primary care prescriber.